2026 - Executive Summary: General Obligation Bonds

 The Enterprise departments also issue revenue bonds against the revenues generated from user fees, taxes, and surcharges.
 Table 1.4 shows the current amount of revenue bonds to be issued for each department over the 10-year term of this Plan.
 As with the G.O.
 Bond and COP Programs, all revenue bond issuances are subject to change based on market conditions and cash flow needs of the associated projects.

-For external agencies—City College of San Francisco, San Francisco Unified School District, the San Francisco Housing Authority, Treasure Island Development Agency, and the Office of Community Investment & Infrastructure (the successor agency to the Redevelopment Authority)—the Plan shows over $16 billion in capital investments over the next 10 years.
+For external agencies—City College of San Francisco, San Francisco Unified School District, the San Francisco Housing Authority, Treasure Island Development Agency, and the Office of Community Investment & Infrastructure (the successor agency to the Redevelopment Authority)—the Plan shows nearly $19 billion in capital investments over the next 10 years.
 As affordable housing funding supports the development of units that will ultimately be held and managed by third parties, planned investments in that area are represented as external, including those funds administered by the Mayor’s Office of Housing and Community Development.

-2024 - Executive Summary: Pay-As-You-Go Program
+2026 - Capital Sources: Pay-As-You-Go Program

 Pay-As-You-Go Program